Van Conversion Layouts: Tips for Choosing a Floor Plan

 The most important decision you’ll make in the van conversion process is choosing the right camper van layout.
 This is a process that requires a lot of careful thought and evaluation and shouldn’t be rushed – because once your van is built, the layout can’t be easily changed.

-In this blog post, we pose some questions to help you nail down your priorities for your camper van layout, as well as share some important tips for making sure you get your van floor plan right.
+In this blog post, I pose some questions to help you nail down your priorities for your camper van layout, as well as share some important tips for making sure you get your van floor plan right.

 Plan the perfect van conversion layout with the tips below!